-- In the Format menu, hover over Columns, then click the three columns icon in the right.
+- In the Format menu, hover over Columns, then click the three columns icon on the right.

-- As soon as you click on this “three columns” icon, the text you selected will be split into three columns.
+- When you click on this “three columns” icon, the selected text will be split into three columns.

 Add Multiple Columns In Google Docs using the table

 Using a table to add multiple columns in Google Docs is the best workaround to create more columns in Google Docs.

-When you create multiple columns using a table, all you have to do is, just type or paste the text, format it to get rid of the table border, and set where the text sits in the table.
+When you create multiple columns using a table, all you have to do is type or paste the text, format it to eliminate the table border, and set where the text sits in the table.